VeriSilicon/ffmpeg/README.md

     ```

 5. Install VPE:
-    * VPE build output is vpe/package;
+    * All of the VPE output files will be copied to vpe/package;
-    * For non-cross build, the VPE libs will be installed to your build server;
+    * For non-cross build, the VPE lib will be installed to "$installpath" folder which was specified by "./configure --installpath="; if "$installpath" is not set, then the VPE will be installed to your system folder;
     * For cross build, the VPE lib will be installed to "$installpath" folder which was specified by "./configure --installpath="; if $installpath is not set, then the VPE will not be installed.

     ```bash